Rainymood/musings/2020-02-11_yuval-noah-harari-dwdd.md

 Paraphrased:

 >Not everything revolves around knowledge.
-While E=mc2 might be true, it's a bad religion.
-While an image of heaven being filled with bananas will never incentivize a group of chimpansees, we can incentivize humans with similar images.
+Although E=mc2 might be true, it's a bad religion.
+While image of heaven being filled with bananas will never incentivize a group of chimpansees, we can incentivize humans with similar images.
 And that's why we rule the world.

 The main takeaway from this is that **the most significant of human endeavours have been and always will be team efforts.**

 It is this shared story and shared reality that brings people together and allows them to work on something together that is greater than themselves.
-We can also flip this concept arounds, to achieve great things we must incentivize a large group of people to work towards a shared goal - something we can achieve with a good story.
+We can also flip this concept around, to achieve great things we must incentivize a large group of people to work towards a shared goal - something we can achieve only with a good story.

 In other words **you must become a great storyteller**.